vivekjainmaiet/vivekjainmaiet/README.md

 - 👋 Hi, I’m @vivekjainmaiet
 - 👀 I’m interested in python, Machine Learning and Data Science
 - 🌱 I’m currently learning python, Machine Learning and Data Science
-- 💞️ I’m looking to collaborate on security automation.
+- 💞️ I’m looking to collaborate on automation.
 - 📫 How to reach me vivekjainmaiet@gmail.com

 <!---